Logo

 Later, in his fifties, Jared Diamond developed a third career in environmental history and became a professor of geography at UCLA, his current position.

-Jared Diamond won the National Medal of Science in 1999 and Westfield State University granted him an honorary doctorate in 2009.
+Jared Diamond won the National Medal of Science in 1999.

 Jared Diamond originally specialized in salt absorption in the gall bladder.

-Jared Diamond has published scholarly works in the fields of ecology and ornithology, but is arguably best known for authoring a number of popular-science books combining topics from diverse fields other than those he has formally studied.
+Jared Diamond has published scholarly works in the fields of ecology and ornithology, but is arguably best known for authoring a number of popular science and history books combining topics from diverse fields other than those he has formally studied.

 In 2008, Jared Diamond published an article in The New Yorker entitled "Vengeance Is Ours", describing the role of revenge in tribal warfare in Papua New Guinea.